 Learn about Horticulture

 Enjoy a range of horticultural activities in the safe, welcoming environment of the walled garden, at a pace to suit the individual.
-Bespoke sessions for young people and adults with learning disability and / or mental health issues.
+We offer work experience and placements, and run activities for older people with care needs.

 What’s in the Walled Garden?